 3. Have a Peach Bellini on the Rooftop of the Ashmolean Museum

 The Ashmolean Museum provides a great day out, particularly if you love art and archeology.
 I had a fantastic day at the museum, and timed it so that I could see the Tutankhamun Exhibition.
 Sadly, this exhibition has now finished, but there are many exhibitions on all the time, so check out the Ashmolean Museum Website if you would like to see something special.
+The usual exhibitions include contemporary art and an Egypt Mummy exhibition.

 Many people don’t realise that the rooftop garden will provide you with a scrumptious afternoon tea (or peach bellini – my drink of choice!) and a spectacular view of the Oxford Spires.
+The Museum itself is free to get in other than the temporary exhibits which are paid for separately.

 4. Book a table for Board Games at Thirsty Meeples